NETWAYS/alertmanager-icinga-bridge/README.md

 # Alertmanager-Icinga-Bridge

-Alertmanager to Icinga bridge acts on webhooks which it receives from Alertmanager and forwards the alerts in those webhooks to Icinga.
+The Alertmanager to Icinga bridge can receive alerts from the Prometheus Alertmanager's generic webhook receiver and creates Icinga Services for these alerts.

+## Installation

+* Install `alertmanager-icinga-bridge`
+* Create an Icinga host and API user for Alertmanager-Icinga-Bridge

 ## Usage

-Alertmanager-Icinga-Bridge gets started from the command line and takes its configuration either as options or as environment variables.
-Use `alertmanager-icinga-bridge --help` to get a list of all available configuration parameters.

 When started, Alertmanager-Icinga-Bridge listens to HTTP requests on the following paths: